XDF/catz/README.md

-# catz
+# catz - the world's most advanced cat show photo engine

-Catz is the world's most advanced cat show photo engine and the web application engine that runs [catza.net](http://catza.net/), the world's most advanced cat show photo service.
+Catz is the web application engine that runs [catza.net](http://catza.net/), the world's most advanced cat show photo service.
 Developing Catz is a non-paid hobby.
 It is targeted only to one specific use and is not a general-purpose software.

 The project is provided as open source because
 * it is an example of a Perl web application using Mojolicious MVC framework